God

 When I use the word god in my work, I mean exactly 'that which creates'.
 This definition:

-- Avoids Anthropomorphism: Removes human-like attributes (will, emotion, personality) that limit and distort the concept of a first cause.
+- avoids anthropomorphism by removing human-like attributes such as will and emotion and personality that limit and distort the concept of a first cause;

-- Ensures Logical Primacy: Establishes the principle as truly metaphysical (originating behind existence) rather than a contingent being within it.
+- ensures logical primacy by establishing the principle as truly metaphysical or originating behind existence rather than a contingent being within it;

-- Focuses on Function: Defines the divine by its operative role (the process that creates/transforms) rather than by static or moral qualities.
+- focuses on function by defining the divine by its operative role as the process that creates and transforms rather than by static or moral qualities;

-- Unifies Science and Metaphysics: Provides a philosophical ground for universal processes (change, relation, evolution) that science observes.
+- unifies science and metaphysics by providing a philosophical ground for universal processes like change and relation and evolution that science observes;

-- Resolves Paradoxes of Intervention: Eliminates contradictions inherent in a personal deity intervening in a natural order, as the principle is the natural order's generative aspect.
+- resolves paradoxes of intervention by eliminating contradictions inherent in a personal deity intervening in a natural order as the principle is the natural order's generative aspect;

-- Clarifies Immanence and Transcendence: The principle is transcendent as not-being (Principal to existence) yet immanent as the very process operating within all existence.
+- clarifies immanence and transcendence by describing the principle as transcendent as not-being or principal to existence yet immanent as the very process operating within all existence;

-- Demystifies Creation: Presents creation as the observable, constant transformation of all things via the conference of difference, not a miraculous event.
+- demystifies creation by presenting creation as the observable and constant transformation of all things via the conference of difference and not a miraculous event;

-- Provides a Coherent Basis for Divine Attributes: Attributes like omnipotence and omnipresence become necessary descriptions of a fundamental process primitive, not mysterious properties of a mind.
+- provides a coherent basis for divine attributes by showing that attributes like omnipotence and omnipresence become necessary descriptions of a fundamental process primitive and not mysterious properties of a mind;

-- Establishes a Non-Competitive Relationship: The principle does not compete with natural causes; it is the enabling ground from which all causal chains emerge.
+- establishes a non-competitive relationship by clarifying that the principle does not compete with natural causes as it is the enabling ground from which all causal chains emerge;

-- Enables Interfaith and Philosophical Dialogue: Offers a conceptual definition that can be engaged without requiring specific cultural or theological narratives.
+- enables interfaith and philosophical dialogue by offering a conceptual definition that can be engaged without requiring specific cultural or theological narratives;

 Sources